-Despite its name, the western poison oak (Toxicodendron diversilobum), formerly Rhus diversiloba, is not even distantly related to oaks, as it belongs to the sumac family (Anacardiaceae).
+Despite its name, western poison oak, formerly known as Rhus diversiloba, is not even distantly related to oaks, as it belongs to the sumac family (Anacardiaceae).
 The name was given due to the similarity of its leaves to oak leaves.
-This species is very common along the Pacific Coast, from British Columbia south to Baja California.
+This species is very common along the Pacific Coast, from British Columbia southwards to Baja California.

-As with other members of this genus, poison oak contains a toxic substance, urushiol, which many people are allergic to.
-See poison ivy, presented in the caption East American autumn foliage.
+As with other members of this genus, poison oak contains a toxic substance, urushiol, which many people are allergic to (see poison ivy, presented above in the section East American autumn foliage).

-Autumn foliage of western poison oak, photographed in Umpqua National Forest, Oregon.
+Autumn foliage of western poison oak, Umpqua National Forest, Oregon.
 (Photo copyright © by Kaj Halberg)

 European autumn foliage